luckykapoor01/luckykapoor01/README.md

 <td width="50%">

-### 🌐 Web Development
+### 🌐 Web Development Project

-A responsive website built using HTML and CSS with a focus on clean design, usability and responsive layouts.
+A responsive website built using **HTML and CSS**, focused on clean design, usability and responsive layouts.

 **Tech:** HTML • CSS